Last Updated on October 9, 2022

 The food is reasonably priced compared to some of the other restaurants in Caye Caulker.
 I had chicken nuggets (10!!!!) and chips/fries and was impressed by the size of the meal.
 A small ‘Mermaid Water ‘cocktail cost $8BZD.

-I was told by several people that Koko King is the only bar in Caye Caulker that has a bonfire every night.
-There’s always music and they host events regularly.
+I was told by several people that Northside Beach Club is the only bar in Caye Caulker that has a bonfire every night.
+There’s always music and they host movies and beach parties regularly with DJs and special themes (some events have entrance fees).